Kira-Knife/Stablecoin-Analysis/README.md

 - **A contractionary monetary policy surprise reduces stablecoin supply.** The effect is significant at 5% for USDC and at 10% for USDT; it survives the switch to median-rotation shocks (USDC p=0.05, USDT volume p=0.05) and there are no influential outlier months.
 - **Information shocks work in the opposite direction on supply** (positive point estimates, USDC significant at 10%), consistent with the two-shock decomposition: good news about the economy raises demand for on-chain dollars even as rates rise.
 - **USDC's point estimate is roughly twice USDT's**, but the difference is not statistically significant (p=0.38 for supply).
 The asymmetry hypothesis is suggestive, not established, on this sample.
-- **Local projections** (Newey–West, 4 lags, horizon 12) put the peak supply response at **h=3 months**: about −4.8 bn USD for USDT and −9.5 bn for USDC per unit shock, again with no significant USDT–USDC difference.
+- **Local projections** (Newey-West, 4 lags, horizon 12) put the peak supply response at **h=3 months**: about -4.8 bn USD for USDT and -9.5 bn for USDC per unit shock, again with no significant USDT–USDC difference.
-- **VIX co-moves strongly with supply changes** (ρ ≈ −0.64 for USDT, −0.56 for USDC): risk-off episodes are the single largest correlate of stablecoin contraction in the sample, which is why the shock-based identification matters.
+- **VIX co-moves strongly with supply changes** (ρ ≈ -0.64 for USDT, -0.56 for USDC): risk-off episodes are the single largest correlate of stablecoin contraction in the sample, which is why the shock-based identification matters.

 ![Stablecoin supply, 2021–2026](figures/fig1_supply_trends.png)